Meghan Markle Reflects on "Unbearable Grief" After Suffering Miscarriage in July - E! Online

 In her piece, Meghan recalled going to the hospital with her husband by her side, holding his hand.
 "I felt the clamminess of his palm and kissed his knuckles," she said, "wet from both our tears, Staring at the cold white walls, my eyes glazed over.
 I tried to imagine how we'd heal."

-She then reflected on the couple's 2019 royal tour in South Africa, during which a journalist asked Meghan, amid of the pressures in the public eye, "Are you OK?"
+She then reflected on the couple's 2019 royal tour in South Africa, during which a journalist asked Meghan, amid all of the pressures in the public eye, "Are you OK?"
 Reflecting on that honest moment with the reporter, Meghan wrote, "Sitting in a hospital bed, watching my husband's heart break as he tried to hold the shattered pieces of mine, I realized that the only way to begin to heal is to first ask, 'Are you OK?'"

 Meghan went on to write that losing a child "means carrying an almost unbearable grief, experienced by many but talked about by few."